 This in a nutshell is the search demand curve and how it works.
 If you take a notice to this articles picture you will notice a section labeled.
 “Fat Head” These keywords are as basic and the least focused as they come; which was our example “marketing”.
 As you begin to add more search terms to the given search you start entering into the “Chunky middle” of the diagram.
 When these searches are made they are more specific to the exact thing you are actually searching for.
 For this example, we said “real guy marketing”.

-…And what happens if your search results are precise enough to which you are seeking an appropriate solution for?
+…And what happens if your search results aren’t precise enough to which you are seeking an appropriate solution for?

 Simply just keep typing words according to said topic or search until the perfect match becomes available.
 This is where %70 of all searches are; in the “long tail” section of the graph.